MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/pythonplugin.md

 ::: zone pivot="azuredataexplorer"

-The Python plugin runs a user-defined-function (UDF) using a Python script.
-The Python script gets tabular data as its input, and is expected to produce a tabular output.
+The Python plugin runs a user-defined function (UDF) using a Python script.
+The Python script gets tabular data as its input, and produces tabular output.
 The plugin's runtime is hosted in [sandboxes](../concepts/sandboxes.md), running on the cluster's nodes.

 ## Syntax